pruje/libbash.sh/docs/libbash.md

 ```bash
 lb_df_space_left PATH
 ```
-Note: PATH may also be a device path (e.g. /dev/sda1)
+Note: PATH may be any folder/file (not only mount points) or a device path (e.g. /dev/sda1)

 #### Exit codes
 - 0: OK
-- 1: usage error
+- 1: Usage error
-- 2: PATH does not exists
+- 2: Given PATH does not exists
-- 3: unknown error
+- 3: Unknown error

 #### Example
 ```bash